All Episodes

 No, understand completely.

-Um you said this on on TV the other night.
+You said this on TV the other night.

-I don't I want to go a little deeper into this about people needing a purpose.
+I want to go a little deeper into this about people needing a purpose.

-I know maybe in people's fantasies that thinks that they may think that's the coolest thing in the world.
+I know maybe in people's fantasies that thinks they may think that's the coolest thing in the world.

-Uh however, I'm a big believer that God created every man, woman, and child, and the word education is from the Latin.
+However, I'm a big believer that God created every man, woman, and child.

-It's it's from the Latin educate to bring forth from within, which to me is predicated on the notion that God put talent in every man, woman, and and child in in the world, and that you know, if we had a better educational system, it would do a better job of bringing those talents out.
+It's from the Latin educare, to bring forth from within, which to me is predicated on the notion that God put talent in every man, woman, and child in the world.

-But the idea is is that we are not put on this earth to s to be served like kings and queens.
+But the idea is that we are not put on this earth to be served like kings and queens, that everybody should, in the right situation, find their God-given talents and serve other people.

-And and I'll take it a step further.
+And I'll take it a step further.

-And for them to be trust fund brats, and I've been very clear to them, no, you're not getting a big check.
+And for them to be trust fund brats, and I've been very clear to them: no, you're not getting a big check.

 You have a purpose that God created you for.

-Yeah, I I wholeheartedly agree.
+Yeah, I wholeheartedly agree.

 Those are the values that America was built on.